 Sophisticated methods can only improve upon linear main-effects models by capturing more nuanced non-linearities and interactions.
 Almost by definition, these effects are of smaller size.
 Capturing these smaller, more nuanced effects comes at the price of an increased tendency to overfit.
-To relibaly approximate small effects, much larger sample sizes are needed.
+To reliably approximate small effects, much larger sample sizes are needed.
 Even if sophisticated methods outperform simpler methods like logistic regression in terms of predictive accuracy on test data, their tendency to overfit and their black-box nature may make them less suited for increasing scientific understanding, and/or making influential decisions about individuals (e.g., clinical, selection settings).

 Perhaps GAMs and PREs may provide the most steady improvement on (penalized) GLMs.
 They are essentially GLMs with added flexibility for capturing non-linearities, but provide robust overfitting control and also retain interpretability.
 Especially GAMs may provide the ‘best of both worlds’: They provide the flexibility of modern statistical learning, robust overfitting control and allow for performing statistical inference.
 Flexible machine-learning methods especially fall short in terms of the latter, which limits their use for increasing scientific understanding.

 Our finding that item scores can provide better predictive accuracy than subscale scores corresponds to previous studies (e.g., Seeboth & Mõttus, 2018; Stewart et al., 2021).
-As also noted by Yarkoni (2020), a (very) large number of item scores will outperform any predictive model fitted on subscale scores, given large enough sample size.
+As also noted by Yarkoni (2020), a (very) large number of item scores will outperform any predictive model fitted on subscale scores, given a large enough sample size.
 At the same time, a handful of subscale scores is easier to interpret and use than hundreds of personality items.
 Also, with smaller samples (e.g., N=300 or 500), including prior knowledge about the subscale structure, through the use of subscale or factor scores, may likely improve predictive accuracy (Rooij et al., under review).

 Big-data applications involving, for example, image-, video- and text-based analytics may likely exhibit (much) stronger patterns of non-linearity and interaction than the analytic example presented here.
 More sophisticated methods like deep neural networks may even be called for in such applications.
 However, similar rules of sampling and statistics apply in such applications: The more complex the patterns that we want to capture, the larger the sample sizes required.
 Sample size requirements for artificial neural networks by far exceed the sample sizes common in our field (e.g., Alwosheel et al., 2018).

 Furthermore, in image classification, rather arbitrary image characteristics can easily lead neural nets to misclassify images (Szegedy et al., 2014, pp. AlcoyLi19, HendyZhao21).
 This has been attributed to the extreme non-linearity of deep neural networks, but it is likely largely due to the high dimensionality of image data (Goodfellow et al., 2015).
-High dimensionality yields great flexibility for any algorithms to adopt to chance or irrelevant characteristics of images, and this may be worse for highly flexible and non-linear algorithms.
+High dimensionality yields great flexibility for any algorithms to adapt to chance or irrelevant characteristics of images, and this may be worse for highly flexible and non-linear algorithms.
 For example, with MRI data, scanner effects are substantial (Glocker et al., 2019).
 That is, it is relatively easy for an algorithm to identify subjects that were put in the same scanner.
 This will lead to inflated estimates of predictive accuracy and invalid conclusion when, for example, we are interested in predicting who suffers from a neuro-degenerative disease, but the patients and controls in a study were scanned with different machines.
 While evaluating predictive accuracy in the study data, the model may appear to be able to discriminate between patients and controls, while in fact it can discriminate well between subjects put in different scanners.
 The number of irrelevant characteristics that an algorithm may be using for prediction increases fast with increasing dimension.